fsvieira/cset/README.md

   const A = new CSetArray([1, 2, 3]).as("a").cartesianProduct(
     new CSetArray([1, 2]).as("b")
-  ).constrain(["a", "b"], notEqualPred);
+  ).select(["a", "b"], notEqualPred);

   console.log(JSON.stringfy([...A.values()]); // [[ 1, 2 ], [ 2, 1 ], [ 3, 1 ], [ 3, 2 ]]
 ```

-Note: Its better to make constrains with less variables, for example one or two variables,
+Note: Its better to make selects with less variables, for example one or two variables,
 because they can be distributed and tested sooner on partial results.

 ## Count